 Why Do Colleges Charge Application Fees?

-When students think of applying to colleges and universities in the United States, one of the biggest considerations that students – and families of students who are applying to schools – need to make is how they are going to actually afford the price of tuition for an entire undergraduate education.
+When students think of applying to colleges and universities in the United States, one of the most significant considerations that students – and families of students applying to schools – need to make is how they will afford the tuition for an entire undergraduate education.

 At AdmissionSight, we make it our top priority to help students understand and prepare for the entire admissions process from start to finish.
-We believe that instilling this crucial information, and making sure that there are no big surprises along the way, help ensure a successful and stress-free experience!
-While preparing to pay for application fees may seem like a rather small and insignificant aspect of the application journey, just because it is small does not mean that it is not important.
+We believe that instilling this crucial information and ensuring no big surprises along the way help ensure a successful and stress-free experience.

-After all, consider the fact that approximately 3/4ths of the students that we have worked with through the years have gone on to get into either an Ivy League school or a top 10 college or university that isn’t in the Ivy League.
+After all, consider that approximately 3/4ths of the students we have worked with through the years have gone on to get into either an Ivy League school or a top 10 college or university that isn’t in the Ivy League.

-When you remember that many of these schools have overall acceptance rates either slightly above or below 5.0 percent, it starts to become abundantly clear just how big of a positive impact working with an admissions consultant can have for high school and transfer students.
+When you remember that many of these schools have overall acceptance rates either slightly above or below 5.0 percent, it becomes abundantly clear just how big of a positive impact working with an admissions consultant can have for high school and transfer students.

-So in order to help you prepare for the exciting and challenging journey ahead, we want to spend some time breaking down the most important questions regarding application fees like what’s the point of application fees?
+So, to help you prepare for the exciting and challenging journey, we want to break down the most critical questions regarding application fees, like what’s the point of application fees?
 Or is there any way to get out of paying application fees?

 Why do colleges have application fees?

 Why do colleges have application fees?
 This simple question is the most reasonable place to start, so we thought we would get the simple answer to this question out of the way.
-For colleges and their admissions offices, the applying cycle in each school year is certainly the busiest and most chaotic time of the year.
+For colleges and their admissions offices, the application cycle in each school year is the busiest and most chaotic tiar.

-The applications submitted to a college are not able to review themselves, after all, and even with advanced electronic verification systems that the vast majority of schools now use, the necessary review process of each and every application requires an admissions specialist.
+The applications submitted to a college cannot review themselves, after all, and even with advanced electronic verification systems that the vast majority of schools now use, the necessary review process of each application requires an admissions specialist.

-Perhaps the most straightforward answer then is that colleges and universities utilize these application fees to cover the costs of the selection and admission process.
-After all, reviewing and analyzing these applications costs money and they need to pay highly trained admissions officers in order to look over each and every one.
-The cost of that is, partially, passed onto the applying students.
+Perhaps the most straightforward answer is that colleges and universities utilize these application fees to cover the selection and admission process costs.
+After all, reviewing and analyzing these applications costs money, and they must pay highly trained admissions officers to look over everyone.
+The cost of that is partially passed onto the applying students.

-By charging a relatively small amount per application, schools can be certain that they can pay their admissions employees to do the necessary work looking over each application no matter how many applications come in.
-It’s important to keep in mind that in the last two years, many of the top schools in the world have seen their highest (and second highest) application pools in history.
+By charging a relatively small amount per application, schools can be sure they can pay their admissions employees to do the necessary work, looking over each application no matter how many applications come in.
+It’s essential to remember that many top schools worldwide have seen their highest (and second highest) application pools in the last two years.

-Even the most prestigious and selective schools in the country are seeing tens of thousands of applications per year.
-Obviously, that means a lot of work for existing admissions officers and has likely led to some universities having to employ even more individuals to work in their office of admissions.
+Even the country’s most prestigious and selective schools see tens of thousands of applications yearly.
+That means a lot of work for existing admissions officers and has likely led to some universities employing even more individuals to work in their admissions offices.

-On top of that, it is also important to keep in mind that some of the top schools in the country use the application fee as a way to ensure that students are serious about attending the school.
-Without a fee, some students would simply end up submitting to hundreds of schools and just take the best option that is available to them.
-By charging application fees, it forces schools to refine their lists to the schools that they would be happy to attend depending on certain circumstances and outcomes of their application journey.
+On top of that, it is also essential to remember that some of the top schools in the country use the application fee to ensure that students are serious about attending the school.
+Some students would submit to hundreds of schools without a price and take the best option.
+Charging application fees forces schools to refine their lists to the schools they would be happy to attend, depending on specific circumstances and outcomes of their application journey.

-So now that you know the answer to the question, “Why do colleges have application fees?” let’s break down some more information regarding this important query.
+So now that you know the answer to the question, “Why do colleges have application fees?” let’s break down some more information regarding this vital query.

 Do all colleges and universities charge fees?

-While charging application fees is most definitely the norm for schools in the United States, there are some schools that don’t charge application fees at all.
-Other schools credit the application fee towards a student’s tuition, while others schools offer refunds for the application fee for students who are not ultimately accepted.
+While charging application fees is most definitely the norm for schools in the United States, some schools don’t charge application fees at all.
+Other schools credit the application fee towards a student’s tuition, while others offer refunds for the application fee for students who are not ultimately accepted.

-Still, the vast majority of schools do charge some kind of application fee, and some of the most prestigious schools in the country (like Princeton or Stanford) charge fees that are quite high.
+Still, most schools charge some application fees, and some of the most prestigious schools in the country (like Princeton or Stanford) charge relatively high prices.